edwardwawrzynek/scp/isa.md

 PC relative addresses are found by taking the address of (inst_addr + mem_addr + 2), where instr_addr is the address where the first word of the instruction is written, and mem_addr is the pc-relative addr.
 The +2 is because the pc will already be incremented past the instruction by the time it executes.

 ### Instruction System
-SCP has 16 interrupt priority levels, ranging from int0 (highest priority) to intf (lowest priority).
+SCP has 8 interrupt priority levels, ranging from int0 (highest priority) to int7 (lowest priority).

-SCP has two privilage levels, 0 (system privilage), and 1 (user privilage).
-Interrupts can only occur in user privilage.
-An interrupts raises the privilage level to system privilage, and jumps to the interrupt vector.
-Because the privilage was raised to system, the page table base register is not used for page table calculations.
+SCP has two privilege levels, 0 (system privilege), and 1 (user privilege).
+Interrupts can only occur in user privilege.
+An interrupts raises the privilege level to system privilege, and jumps to the interrupt vector.
+Because the privilege was raised to system, the page table base register is not used for page table calculations.
 This means that the interrupt vector that is jumped to will be in the system memory (ptb 0).

-If an interrupt occurs and scp is in system privilage, the interrupts will wait till the privilage level goes back to user to take effect.
+If an interrupt occurs and scp is in system privilege, the interrupts will wait till the privilege level goes back to user to take effect.

-NOTE: because inetrupts can only occur in user privilage and interrupts switch privilage to system priority, interrupts can't be interrupted by higher priority interrupts.
-Thus, interrupt priority only comes into play if there are two inetrupts waiting to happen at the same time.
+NOTE: because interrupts can only occur in user privilage and interrupts switch privilage to system priority, interrupts can't be interrupted by higher priority interrupts.
+Thus, interrupt priority only comes into play if there are two interrupts waiting to happen at the same time.

 Interrupts can be triggered by an external event, or by the `int.i.n` instruction.
 An interrupt is the only way to raise the privilage level from user privilage, and are used for system calls, etc. The interrupt instruction can trigger any interrupt, even if it is also wired to an external device.

+#### Interrupt Vectors
+Interrupt vectors start at 0x0010 in the system memory, and the address of each increases by 0x0004 (enough space for one unconditional jump instruction).
+They are fixed address and can't be configured.
+Thus, the vectors are: int|vector
+-|-
+int0|0x0010
+int1|0x0014
+int2|0x0018
+int3|0x001b
+int4|0x001d
+int5|0x0020
+int6|0x0024
+int7|0x0028
+int8|0x002b

 ### Opcode Encodings
 Instr | opcode